 Despite the pain, the anguish, the breaking of bones, the beating, and the killing that was endured by the intifada, there was a sense of high spirits that charged the atmosphere.
 We relished our power the strength of our will, which drew us together.

-Women reconverted from all directions, teenage girls, middle –aged women, middle class women, professional women, older white-haired, all formed a chain of resistance in one voice, each from her own place.
+Women reconverted from all directions, teenage girls, middle-aged women, middle-class women, professional women, older white-haired, all formed a chain of resistance in one voice, each from her place.

-The woman proved to be a powerful component, and asset in resolving the conflict.
+The woman proved to be a dominant component and asset in resolving the conflict.

 She proved to have the power, capability, charisma, eloquence that once man only took charge of.

-When the Palestinian Israeli dialogue was developed in 1988, when communication inside a dialogue was absent , when each side brought his insulating bubble to the meetings to make sure that their voices were garbled and that they never make any human contact ,it was a woman who by exercising her option for directness and honesty, bringing with her an aspect of innocence of the intifada, its willingness to confront ,to take the initiative ,to assert itself, and not to succumb to intimidation, but most of all, bringing to the encounter ,and subsequently to all others, that one essential component that was to become the most salient quality of Palestinian political discourse: the human dimension.
+When the Palestinian-Israeli dialogue was developed in 1988, when communication inside a conversation was absent, when each side brought his insulating bubble to the meetings to make sure that their voices were garbled and that they never make any human contact, it was a woman who by exercising her option for directness and honesty, bringing with her an aspect of innocence of the intifada, its willingness to confront, to take the initiative, to assert itself, and not to succumb to intimidation, but most of all, bringing to the encounter, and subsequently to all others, that one essential component that was to become the most salient quality of Palestinian political discourse: the human dimension.

 A woman was the creator and speaker of the new language of the Palestinians.

-I was completely intolerant about the other side, I hated the Jews, I refused to acknowledge them, and I thought they were only temporarily in our life.
-And our national struggle would take some time, but our cause is so just, we will win at the end.
+I was utterly intolerant of the other side, hated the Jews, refused to acknowledge them, and thought they were only temporary in our lives.
+And our national struggle would take some time, but our cause is so, we will win in the end.

-I started looking back at my childhood; my sisters who were younger than me were experiencing different kind of adolescence I didn’t know existed.
+I started looking back at my childhood; my sisters, who were younger than me, were experiencing different kinds of adolescence I didn’t know existed.

-I was seeing a whole life ahead of me, different from how I thought it was.
+I saw a whole life ahead of me, different from how I thought it was.

-I was starting to rise up my children on the same intolerance I lived in, when I stopped suddenly at that angle where I faced myself with a new reality.
+I was starting to raise my children on the same intolerance I lived in when I suddenly stopped at that angle where I faced a new reality.

-Those other non existing people are getting closer and closer to my life, how can I keep ignoring them, we go to the mall, we exchange business with them, my children were dealing with them in the swimming, that mother was talking to me, she was even agreeing with me on the oppression and inhuman acts against my people from hers.
-Many interactions that made me see things differently.
+Those other non-existing people are getting closer and closer to my life; how can I keep ignoring them?
+We go to the mall; we exchange business with them, my children were dealing with them in the swimming, that mother was talking to me, she even agreed with me on the oppression and inhuman acts against my people from hers.
+Many interactions made me see things differently.

-I couldn’t be a hypocrite, I couldn’t pretend they don’t exist and deal with them at the same time, it wasn’t just business anymore, it was humanistic.
-It was humane like those old times when I used to play with Tail and Sharon my father’s friend daughters from Tel Aviv.
+I couldn’t be a hypocrite; I couldn’t pretend they don’t exist and deal with them simultaneously; it wasn’t just business anymore; it was humanistic.
+It was human-like in the old days when I played with Tail and Sharon, my father’s friend daughters from Tel Aviv.

 So many things passed by,

-Dreams turned into nightmares by the realities we turned out to be living in.
+Dreams turned into nightmares by the realities we proved to be living in.

-After Oslo, and the break of the peace talks, the presence of what they called the Palestinian authorities gave Israel all the reasons to do what it means to be occupying.
+After Oslo and the break of the peace talks, what they called the Palestinian authorities gave Israel all the reasons to do what it means to be occupying.

-Massive destruction, closures, killing, severe blockade, separation, oppression, all came face to face to what it means to live under occupation.
-As they say, we saw the real face of occupation in the past seven years, with the start of the second intifada.
+Massive destruction, closures, killing, severe blockade, separation, oppression all came face to face with what it’s like to live under occupation.
+As they say, we saw the natural look of occupation in the past seven years, with the start of the second intifada.

-As with every concept used in this conflict, all those stunning words are so consumed that they get deprived from their attractive meaning , like the word peace , so is the word intifada.
+As with every concept used in this conflict, all those beautiful words are so consumed that they get deprived of their beautiful meaning, like the word peace, so is the word intifada.

 The second intifada was a consumed concept.
 That no longer stood for the same exquisiteness.

-As years passed by, and as I saw my children growing up, I was getting closer to understand my behaviors, my dysfunctionality as a mother.
+As years passed by, and as I saw my children growing up, I was getting closer to understanding my behaviors, my dysfunctionality as a mother.

 Part of it is how much I want to save my children from facing the same life.
-I was thinking about how much motherhood is such an unruly and keen act of subjugation that it takes my breath away at times.
+I was thinking about how much motherhood is such a violent and keen act of subjugation that it takes my breath away at times.
 Our fear for our children makes us brave, and daring .and their vulnerability is our cowardice.
-When they hurt we suffer beyond reason and their joy is our delight.
+When they hurt, we suffer beyond reason, and their joy is our delight.

 I wanted my children to live in a better place.
 I wanted to provide them with safety.
 And security couldn’t come with denial.